mat/heroku-datadog-drain-go/Readme.markdown

     ALLOWED_APPS=my-app,..    # Required.
 Comma separated list of app names allowed to send to this drain
     <APP-NAME>_PASSWORD=..    # Required.
 One per allowed app where <APP-NAME> corresponds to an app name from ALLOWED_APPS
+    ENABLE_DRAIN_METRICS      # Optional, default=1.
+Enables logging of metrics about this logdrain to Datadog

 ## Thanks